 Dial 911 from your cell phone or on-Grounds phone when you need Police, Fire, or Emergency Medical Services.
-Remain calm - your actions influence others.

-- Tell the dispatcher your location, and provide the exact address or building, if possible. - The nature of the emergency (describe clearly and accurately). - Your full name and the telephone number from which you are calling, in case you are disconnected. - Remain calm and do not hang up as additional information may be needed.
+- Tell the dispatcher your location, and provide the exact address or building, if possible. - State the nature of the emergency (describe clearly and accurately). - Give your full name and the telephone number from which you are calling, in case you are disconnected. - Remain calm and do not hang up as additional information may be needed.
 If possible, have someone else or yourself meet emergency personnel outside of the building.